Cervicobrachial Syndrome: Pain Runs From Your Neck Down Your Arms

 What are the symptoms?

-The difference is that, in addition to this central focal point, the pain also spreads to other regions of the body in the form of very intense heat.
+The difference is that, in addition to this focal point, the pain also spreads to other regions of the body in the form of very intense heat.

 What treatments exist?